alex-davidson/FlexiGlob/README.md

 Plus, writing a globbing library was a lot of fun.

-Performance was not a primary goal, but some effort has been made to avoid excessive use of regexen and enable future optimisations.
+Performance was not originally a primary goal, but some effort has been made to avoid excessive use of regexen and enable future optimisations, and once I start using the profiler I find it hard to stop.

 ## Dependencies